Partial collapsing and the spectrum of the Hodge Laplacian: Introduction.

 \section{Introduction.}

 This work takes place in the general context of the spectral studies of singular perturbations of the metrics, as a manner to know what are the topological or metrical meanings carried by the spectrum of geometric operators.
-We can mention in this direction, without exhaustivity, studies on the adiabatic limits (\cite{MM},\cite{R}), on collapsing (\cite{Fuk}, \cite{Lot1,Lot2}), on resolution blowups of conical singularities (\cite{Maz},\cite{Row1,Row2}) and on shrinking handles (\cite{AC2, ACP}).
+We can mention in this direction, without exhaustivity, studies on the adiabatic limits (\cite{MM}, \cite{R}), on collapsing (\cite{Fuk}, \cite{Lot1,Lot2}), on resolution blowups of conical singularities (\cite{Maz}, \cite{Row1,Row2}) and on shrinking handles (\cite{AC2, ACP}).

-The present study can be concidered as a generalization of the results of \cite{AT}, where we studied the limit of the spectrum of the Hodge-de Rham (or the Hodge-Laplace) operator under collapsing of one part of a connected sum.
+The present study can be considered as a generalization of the results of \cite{AT}, where we studied the limit of the spectrum of the Hodge-de Rham (or the Hodge-Laplace) operator under collapsing of one part of a connected sum.

 In our previous work, we restricted the submanifold $\Sigma$, used to glue the two parts, to be a sphere.
 In fact, this problem is quite related to resolution blowups of conical singularities: the point is to measure the influence of the topology of the part which disappears and of the conical singularity created at the limit of the `big part'.
-If we look at the situation from the `small part', we understand the importance of the {\it quasi-asymptotically conical space} obtained from rescalling the small part and gluing an infinite cone, see the definition in (\ref{M2tilde}).
+If we look at the situation from the `small part', we understand the importance of the {\it quasi-asymptotically conical space} obtained from rescaling the small part and gluing an infinite cone, see the definition below in (\ref{M2tilde}).

-When $\Sigma=\Sn,$ the conical singularity is quite simple, and there are no {\it semi-bounded states}, called extended solutions in the sequel, on the quasi-asymptotically conical space, our result presented here takes care of this new possibilities and gives a general answer to the problem studied by Mazzeo and Rowlett.
-Indeed, in \cite{Maz,Row1,Row2}, it is suppposed that the spectrum of the operator on the quasi-asymptotically conical space does not meat $0$.
+When $\Sigma$ is the sphere ${\mathbb S}^n,$ the conical singularity is quite simple.
+There are no {\it half-bound states}, called extended solutions in the sequel, on the quasi-asymptotically conical space.
+Our result presented here takes care of these new possibilities and gives a general answer to the problem studied by Mazzeo and Rowlett.
+Indeed, in \cite{Maz,Row1,Row2}, it is supposed that the spectrum of the operator on the quasi-asymptotically conical space does not meet $0$.
 Our study relaxes this hypothesis.
 It is done only with the Hodge-de Rham operator, but can easily be generalized.

 Let us fix some notations.